Governance

 He has worked in the UK and abroad for a variety of commercial organisations such as Accenture, Diageo and the BGL Group and is currently the Communications Director for St Andrew’s Healthcare, a specialist mental healthcare charity that looks after 1,500 people with complex mental health disorders and conditions.

-The board possesses a diverse set of skills and experiences and in addition to legal, financial, social work and education professionals, includes adoptive and foster parents and a trustee who was previously a looked after child and grew up in TACT’s care.
+The board possesses a diverse set of skills and experiences and in addition to legal, financial, social work and education professionals, includes adoptive and foster parents.

 New Trustees are generally recruited through specific press advertisements or through personal recommendation.
 However, to ensure transparency an ad-hoc ‘Nominations Committee’ will meet to organise and conduct the selection process, based on a range of criteria including skills, experience and commitment to the sector.